 - If you crowdfund through third-party platforms, does that organization help or cover out of state registration?
 Ask them.

-For do-it-yourself help, I recommend Nolo’s Nonprofit Fundraising Registration: The 50-State Guide
+For do-it-yourself help, we recommend Nolo’s Nonprofit Fundraising Registration: The 50-State Guide.